Fidelity Bonds

 Theft of employee benefits

-Companies with employee benefit plans must comply with the Employee Retirement Income Security Act (ERISA) by purchasing an ERISA fidelity bond, also called a fiduciary bond.
+Companies with employee benefit plans must comply with the Employee Retirement Income Security Act (ERISA) by purchasing an ERISA fidelity bond.
 This bond protects the beneficiaries of a retirement plan by reimbursing them for losses due to fraud or dishonesty.

 How much do fidelity bonds cost?

-The cost of a fidelity bond is a certain percent of the total bond amount.
+The cost of a fidelity bond is a small percentage of the total bond amount.

 • The type and size of the bond